International students in Canada can work 24 hours a week off-campus

 International students in Canada have traditionally been allowed to work up to 20 hours a week in Canada during regular school terms or semesters.

-However, during the pandemic, the government announced a temporary policy allowing students to work more than 20 hours per week, up to a maximum of 40 hours.
+However, during the pandemic, the government announced a temporary policy allowing students to work more than 20 hours per week.

 This policy was put in place to ease the country’s labour shortage while also giving students the chance to earn more money.